spacebro/spacebro/README.md

 $ yarn add spacebro
 ```

-## Configure

-Spacebro can be configure through a config JSON object:
+And configure it through a config JSON object:

 ```json
 {